Your Reporting Options

 Reporting Equity Concerns

-If you are reporting a concern related to equity, including discrimination on the basis of one of the enumerated grounds in human rights legislation, the Professionalism Office will discuss your options which may include referral to the UBC Equity Office (See UBC Policy #3).
+If you are reporting a concern related to equity, including discrimination on the basis of one of the enumerated grounds in human rights legislation, the REDI Office will discuss your options which may include referral to the UBC Equity Office (See UBC Discrimination Policy SC7).

 Triage and Follow Up

 When mistreatment is reported the primary goals are to provide information and support and to stop the behaviour that is negatively affecting you or disrupting the learning environment.
-All reports of mistreatment will be reviewed and triaged by the Professionalism Office.
+All reports of mistreatment will be reviewed and triaged by the Learning Environment Advisor.
 You will be asked to provide as much detail as you can about your concerns or experience.
 This will help to assess your options and determine the best way to respond to your situation.

 Reporting a concern does not mean that you have to take any further action.
 You are not required to file a formal complaint or participate further in any steps the Faculty will take to address your concern although a decision not to have any further involvement may limit the responses available to deal with your concern.

-If you wish further action to be taken in response to your concern the Professionalism Office will contact the individual or office in your Program who is best able to follow up on your concern.
-The Professionalism Office will discuss whether your identity will be disclosed at this point.
+If you wish further action to be taken in response to your concern the Learning Environment Advisor will contact the individual or office in your Program who is best able to follow up on your concern.
+The Learning Environment Advisor will discuss whether your identity will be disclosed at this point.
 Information you provide is only disclosed to those within the Faculty of Medicine who have responsibility to address the concern or complaint, or as required to meet obligations imposed on the Faculty by University policy or legislation.
 It may be necessary for the person responding to your concern to gather additional information before there can be any intervention with regards to the behaviour.

 In situations where there are multiple reports of ongoing mistreatment or unprofessional conduct suggesting a pattern of conduct, or when a learner reports a concern about alleged conduct that threatens the safety of learners, or the integrity of the learning environment, the concerns may be addressed in the absence of a formal complaint and without disclosing the identity of any particular learner.
 This may require the Faculty to undertake an institutional inquiry into the concerns raised.
 An institutional inquiry may present an opportunity to resolve the concerns or it may indicate the need for a formal investigation into individual conduct identified during the inquiry.